twilio/workshop/docs/browser.rst

 Since Twilio Client applications are being run on the browser, we need a technique to grant the end user temporary privileges on our Twilio Account.
 This is the job of `Capability Tokens <https://www.twilio.com/docs/client/capability-tokens>`_.
-Capability Tokens allow us to lock down access what we want the end user's session to be able to do.
-For our needs, we only need to add access to making an outgoing connection to our new Application.
+Capability Tokens allow us to lock down access to what we want the end user's session to be able to do.
+For our needs we only need to add access to making an outgoing connection to our new Application.

 Here is the function we'll use for generating the Capability Token.